Reviews You Can Rely On

 Does the Top Speed Matter?

-A scooter's top speed is typically one of the first specifications listed on a manufacturer's site, and while it is worth considering, other factors such as torque and acceleration will also contribute to a scooter's ability to maintain power up hills and provide enough oomph from a standstill.
+A scooter's top speed is typically one of the first specifications listed on a manufacturer's site.
+While it is worth considering, other factors such as torque and acceleration will also contribute to a scooter's ability to maintain power up hills and provide enough oomph from a standstill.
 For those wanting a scooter with a larger motor and faster speeds, consider the overall motor performance rather than just looking at the top speed.
 We found that most people want a scooter that goes at least 17 mph if traveling more than a mile.
-Going more than 22 mph is generally not necessary, and scooters just feel a little scary at that speed, especially when making emergency maneuvers or hitting a big bump or crack.
+Going more than 22 mph is generally unnecessary, and scooters feel a little scary at that speed, especially when making emergency maneuvers or hitting a big bump or crack.

 Should I Consider Weight Capacity?